jsonstat/conv/docs/EXAMPLES.md

 jsonstat2csv kei.stat.json kei.csv
 ```

-The new file is very big (1,174 Kb) because by default labels, instead of identifiers, are used. **jsonstat2csv** has several options to avoid this.
+The new file is very big (1,3 Mb) because by default labels, instead of identifiers, are used. **jsonstat2csv** has several options to avoid this.
 But you don&rsquo;t actually has to choose between labels or identifiers (each serves a different purpose): you can use the ([CSV-stat](https://github.com/jsonstat/csv)) format as the output format: CSV-stat supports the core semantics of JSON-stat using an enriched CSV structure.

 You can produce CSV-stat with the _--rich_ option (_-r_):